Formatli

 What Is a Memo?#

 A memo (short for memorandum) is a written document used for formal internal communication within an organization.
-It’s the step above an email and the step below a full report.
+Use one instead of email in three situations:

 Standard Memo Format#